Ford Motor Company [F] Price Aside, F Fundamentals Booming Beyond Compare

 Shifting the focus to workforce efficiency, Ford Motor Company [F] earns $805,719 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 2.49 and its Total Asset Turnover is 0.62.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.08 and its Current Ratio is 1.20.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 1.06, which indicates that it is 1.71% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 53.71.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 1.06, which indicates that it is 2.04% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 29.22.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Ford Motor Company [F] a Reliable Buy?